blytheking/blytheking.github.io/_teaching/PSTAT120A.md

 title: "PSTAT120A: Statistics and Probability"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2020-fall-teaching
+permalink: /teaching/PSTAT120A
 venue: "UCSB, PSTAT"
 date: 2020-10-1
 location: "Santa Barbara, CA"
 ---

-From Fall 2020 - Spring 2021 and Fall 2021, I taught
+From Fall 2020 - Spring 2021 and Fall 2021, I was a teaching assistant for Statistics and Probability (PSTAT120A), an undergraduate introductory statistics course.

 Responsibilities
 ======